HotPocketHPE/mhguide/README.md

 Light Bowgun is the nimbler of the Bowgun pair, with good mobility, fast sheathing speed, and Rapid Fire for increased ammo efficiency.

+Certain ammo types (depending on the Bowgun) can be rapid-fired, shooting 3 lesser-damaging shots for the ammo cost of one.
+This boosts ammo efficiency overall, but takes longer to shoot, so don't overcommit!

+Use your mobility to your advantage.
+Your movement, sheath speed, and unsheathe speed are very quick, so you can play quite aggressively and still have time to escape.
+With experience, you can even outmatch relentless monsters like Tigrex!

 ## Heavy Bowgun

 Heavy Bowgun is the Light Bowgun's bulkier sibling, trading mobility and ammo efficiency for sheer damage potential.

+Be very careful when playing Heavy Bowgun!
+Your movement and sheathe speed are both very slow, so escaping sticky situations is difficult!
+Try to predict both how the monster will move and which attacks could threaten you, then position to counter them in advance.
+The Shield attachment and armor skills like Evade Extender also help.

+In 3rd and 4th gen, some ammo types (depending on the Bowgun) can be siege-fired, which greatly increases the magazine size but locks you in place.
+Save this for big openings, and make sure you're in proper critical distance.

 # Miscellaneous Tips